Pylons/pyramid/docs/narr/logging.rst

 with anything except your project's package name (e.g., ``myproject``).
 The logger with the same name as your package name is reserved for your own usage in your :app:`Pyramid` application.
-Its existence means that you can log to a known logging location from any :app:`Pyramid` application generated via a cookiecutter.
+Its existence means that you can log to a known logging location from any :app:`Pyramid` application generated via our cookiecutter.

 :app:`Pyramid` and many other libraries (such as Beaker, SQLAlchemy, Paste) log a number of messages to the root logger for debugging purposes.
 Switching the